Back to Financial Accounting

 • D.Credit cash and debit the expense account

-Which of the following is a characteristic of a prepayment?
+Which of the following accurately describes a characteristic of a prepayment?

 • A.It is recorded as a liability